dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 ## Add tests for getPaginationItems function

 For test files, I like to separate them in a folder so that it's less cluttered when viewing the main files.
 Create a new folder named `__tests__` under the `src/lib`.
-This is where we will put the test files for the utility functions under `src/lib` folder.
+This is where we will put the test files for the utility functions under the `src/lib` folder.

 Since we are writing tests for the `getPaginationItems` function in `pagination.ts`, create a file under `src/lib/__tests__` and name it `pagination.test.ts`.
 This is a common naming convention for test files, make sure it matches the file name that you are testing then add the infix `test` for the test file name.